Olympic triathlon practice cancelled due to pollution in River Seine

 Editor

-The first training session for an open-water swimming event at the Olympics has been cancelled due to pollution in the River Seine, with a familiarisation swim for the triathlon scrapped.
+A second training session for an open-water swimming event at the Olympics has been cancelled due to pollution in the River Seine, with the familiarisation swim for the triathlon scrapped for the second day in a row.

-Athletes were scheduled to take the Seine for the first time at 8am on Sunday morning, but a joint decision from representatives of World Triathlon and the organisation responsible for carrying out water quality tests was made to cancel the swim for health reasons.
+Athletes were scheduled to take the Seine at 8am on Monday morning, but a joint decision from representatives of World Triathlon and the organisation responsible for carrying out water quality tests was made to cancel the swim for health reasons.

+The same decision was reached yesterday, and it comes less than 24 hours before the men’s triathlon race in the first competitive open-water swimming event to be held at Paris 2024.

+Around €1.5bn has been spent since 2015 in a bid to clean up the River Seine, where swimming has been banned to the public for over a century but will be used to host marathon swimming and triathlon events at the Paris Olympics.

-The men’s triathlon is scheduled to take place on Tuesday morning, following a period of brighter weather.
-The running and bike familiarisations will go ahead as planned.
+The men’s triathlon is scheduled to take place on Tuesday morning, following a period of brighter weather and organisers remain confident that the swimming section of the event will still be able to go ahead.

-“This is due to rain that has fallen on Paris on 26 and 27 July.
+“This is due to rain that has fallen on Paris on 26 and 27 July and the impact it had on the Seine river.

-“Given the weather forecast for the next 48 hours, Paris 2024 and World Triathlon are confident that water quality will return to below limits before the start for of the triathlon competitions.”
+“Given the weather forecast for the next 36 hours, Paris 2024 and World Triathlon are confident that water quality will return to below limits before the start of the triathlon competitions on July 30.

-Around €1.5bn has been spent since 2015 in a bid to clean the River Seine, where swimming has been banned to the public for over a century but will be used to host marathon swimming and triathlon events at the Paris Olympics.
+“As observed in July, with summer conditions (more sunshine, higher temperatures, prolonged absence of rain) water quality in the Seine has improved significantly”.

 Heavy rain during the Olympics opening ceremony raised concerns over whether the river would be clean enough to host swimming competitions, with test results released on Friday showing the water quality was slightly above the required level before Paris 2024 started.